Haxxnet/Compose-Examples/README.md

 - [Bitwarden Unified](examples/bitwarden-unified) - Official Bitwarden deployment option (beta) targeting selfhosters by providing a resource-efficient, single Docker image with multiple database support.

 ### Reverse Proxies
-- [Traefik](examples/traefik) - Træfɪk is a modern HTTP reverse proxy and load balancer made to deploy microservices with ease.
+- [Traefik](examples/traefik) - Traefik is a modern HTTP reverse proxy and load balancer made to deploy microservices with ease.
 It supports several backends (Docker, Swarm, Mesos/Marathon, …) to manage its configuration automatically and dynamically.
 - [Nginx Proxy Manager](examples/nginx-proxy-manager) - Nginx Proxy Manager is an easy way to accomplish reverse proxying hosts with SSL termination.
 - [Caddy](examples/caddy) - The Caddy web server is an extensible, cross-platform, open-source web server written in Go.
 Caddy obtains and renews TLS certificates for your sites automatically.